FlorianCcj/bot-discord-igo-dictionary/README.md

 * Deploy > Manual deploy > Deploy Branch
 * Resources > activate `web` and `worker`
 * if you want to see log: more > views logs

+## To top.gg

+### Desc

+igo_dictionnary is the first discord bot related with the anciant strategical chinese game popularized by japan : the so called game of go.
+Its main aim is to help beginners in their go journey by clarifying the fearsome go jargon.
+Through elegant and efficient commands, the user is able to acces to a large number of go related thermes with flawless definitions and explicit illustrations alongside.
+In this manner, concepts such as 'ishi no shita' or 'sabaki' will have no secrets for the neophyte.
+Ultimately our igo_dictionnary bot will act like a giant online vivid and interactiv encyclopedia, providing the go discord community a top-notch educational tool.

 ## Still todo